Arnab1998-cyber/Credit-Card-Default-Prediction/README.md

 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in _Taiwan from April 2005 to September 2005_.

 ## Deployment
-We deploy our model using docker and CI-CD pipeline [Link](https://credit-card-defaultation.herokuapp.com/)
+We deploy our model using docker and CI-CD pipeline.

+[Link](https://credit-card-defaultation.herokuapp.com/)

 ## Documentations: